Evening gown

 An evening gown, evening dress or gown is a long dress usually worn at formal occasions.
 The drop ranges from ballerina (mid-calf to just above the ankles), tea (above the ankles), to full-length.
 Such gowns are typically worn with evening gloves.
-Evening gowns are usually made of luxurious fabrics such as chiffon, velvet, satin, organza, etc. Silk is a popular fibre for many evening gowns.
+Evening gowns are usually made of luxurious fabrics such as chiffon, velvet, satin, or organza.
+Silk is a popular fibre for many evening gowns.
 Although the terms are used interchangeably, ball gowns and evening gowns differ in that a ball gown will always have a full skirt and a fitted bodice, while an evening gown can be any silhouette—sheath, mermaid, fit and flare, A-line, or trumpet-shaped—and may have straps, halters or even sleeves.